SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/clear-creek/clear_creek_redds_survey_qc.md

     ## $ observation_age         <dbl> NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA~
     ## $ survey_observed         <chr> NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA~

-Note:

-survey\_(2-9)*age is described as “Age of redd based on age classification during survey (2-9)”.
-Age(1-9) is also described as “age of redd based on age classification during survey (1-9)”, These to variables seem to be redundant so we will drop survey*(2-9)\_age for now until further review.
-The last 4 variables observation\_reach, observation\_date, observation\_age, and survey\_observed need further description.

 ## Explore `date`

 ``` r